A1C — See: Glycosylated hemoglobin test (HbA1C)

 Optometrist — a person professionally trained to test the eyes and to detect and treat eye problems and some diseases by prescribing and adapting corrective lenses.

 Pancreas — an organ behind the lower part of the stomach that is about the size of a hand.
-It makes insulin so the body can use glucose (sugar) for energy.
+It has many roles, including the production of insulin and glucagon.

 Peak action — the time when the effect of something is as strong as it can be, such as when insulin is having the most effect on blood glucose.

 Periodontal disease — damage to the gums and tissues around the teeth.
-People who have diabetes are more likely to have periodontal disease than people who do not have diabetes.
+People who have high blood sugar are more likely to have periodontal disease than people who do not .

 Peripheral neuropathy — a type of nerve damage most commonly affecting the feet and legs.
 The arms, abdomen and back may rarely be affected.

 Peripheral vascular disease (PVD) — any abnormal condition that affects the blood vessels outside the heart and lymphatic vessels.
 Often occurs as decreased blood flow to the hands and feet.
-People who have had diabetes for a long time may develop PVD as a result of high blood sugar damaging the blood vessels.
+People with diabetes may develop PVD as a result of high blood sugar damaging the blood vessels.